MLOps-ZHAW/MLOps_Labs/README.md

 To run notebooks locally, proceed as follows:

 1. Open a terminal and navigate to the lab directory (e.g. `cd lab01`).
-2. Activate the conda environment for this lab (see above e.g. e.g. `conda activate mlops-lab-01`).
+2. Activate the conda environment for this lab (for example, `conda activate mlops-lab-01`).
 3. Run `jupyter lab`.
 This will result in output similar to the following:

 ```shell